Fairview, New Jersey: Local government

-In May 2017, the Borough Council selected Violetta Berisha to fill the seat expiring December 2019 that became vacant following the resignation of John Rossi.
+In May 2017, the borough council selected Violetta Berisha to fill the seat expiring December 2019 that became vacant following the resignation of John Rossi.
 Berisha served on an interim basis until the November 2017 general election, when she was elected to serve the balance of the term of office.

-Russell Martin was named in January 2012 to fill the council vacancy of the seat that had been held by John Pierotti following his death, and won the remainder of the term the 2012 General Election, running unopposed for the seat.
+Russell Martin was named in January 2012 to fill the council vacancy of the seat that had been held by John Pierotti following his death, and won the remainder of the term the 2012 general election, running unopposed for the seat.

 Federal, state, and county representation

-Fairview is located in the 9th Congressional District and is part of New Jersey's 32nd state legislative district.
+Fairview is located in the 9th Congressional District and is part of New Jersey's 36th state legislative district.

-In redistricting following the 2010 census, the borough was in the 8th congressional district, which was in effect from 2013 to 2022.